developer-onizuka/nvidia-docker_VirtualMachine2/README.md

 ```

 # 10. SSH forwarding
-If you want to emulate Docker CLI using podman, you may install podman-docker below:
+If you are using CentOS, then you might use docker instead of podman:
+Podman is not good at using HAproxy container.
+I hate Podman...
 ```
+$ sudo yum -y remove podman
-$ sudo dnf install podman-docker
+$ sudo dnf install -y docker-ce docker-ce-cli containerd.io --allowerasing
 ```
 ```
 $ cat <<EOF > haproxy.cfg